Pinterest tag The 4 Stages of a Blind Pimple: A Comprehensive Guide | Rael

 What are Blind Pimples?

-Blind pimples, also known as cystic acne or nodular acne, are a severe form of acne that can be painful and challenging to treat.
 These pimples develop deep within the skin, unlike regular pimples or whiteheads that appear on the surface.
 Blind pimples are firm, red bumps that can be tender to the touch and often leave scars if not properly treated.
 For people wondering, “Why am I getting cystic acne all of a sudden,” this may be the perfect read for you.

-According to Dr. Zeichner, a board-certified dermatologist and Director of Cosmetic and Clinical Research in Dermatology, "Blind pimples, or cystic acne lesions, are caused by a combination of factors including hormonal changes, excess oil production, and bacterial overgrowth within the pores."
-[3]
+According to Dr. Zeichner, a board-certified dermatologist and Director of Cosmetic and Clinical Research in Dermatology, "Blind pimples, or cystic acne lesions, are caused by a combination of factors including hormonal changes, excess oil production, and bacterial overgrowth within the pores."3

 These types of acne lesions are typically associated with inflammatory acne, a more severe form of acne vulgaris that can lead to scarring and long-lasting skin issues.